 - Professional Affiliations: Member, Association of American Law Schools Professional Development Committee; Member, Leadership Council, Harvard Negotiation Insight Initiative, Program on Negotiation, Harvard Law School; Member, Advisory Committee, ProDialogo.

-- Not available to students who have taken or are taking Mediation and Other Dispute Resolution Processes (LAW 6383), or Negotiation (LAW 6385).
-A study of theories and skills involved in negotiation, mediation, and other dispute resolution processes.
+- A study of theories and skills involved in negotiation, mediation, and other dispute resolution processes.
 Student performances in role plays and simulations will be a primary means of instruction.

 Books and Monographs